Chapter 5120:1-1 Release

 (D) Prior to any review and determination by the parole board, the department shall prepare, pursuant to section 5120.61 of the Revised Code, a report that contains its risk assessment for the offender or, if a risk assessment report previously has been prepared, an update of the most recent risk assessment and report.

-(E) The parole board chair or designee shall appoint a three parole board member panel to review the offender’s case after the offender has served the minimum term imposed by the court.
-The panel shall determine whether to recommend that the parole board conduct a hearing to consider terminating control over the offender’s service of the prison term.
-In making its determination, the panel shall consider the most recent risk assessment and report prepared by the department as set forth in paragraph (D) of this rule.
+(E) The parole board chair or designee shall assign a parole board member to review the offender's case after the offender has served the minimum term imposed by the court.
+The parole board member shall determine whether to recommend that the parole board conduct a hearing to consider terminating control over the offender's service of the prison term.
+In making its determination, the parole board member shall consider the most recent risk assessment and report prepared by the department as set forth in paragraph (D) of this rule.

 (F) In addition to the report as set forth in paragraph (E) of this rule, the panel may consider the following: